Graduate Handbooks and Mentoring Guidelines

 Graduate Student Financial Support

 Almost all students are funded by the department for the entirety of their graduate career.
-Financial support varies on a case by case basis, but in general, students in the Master's program are supported for 2 years, and those going on to the PhD program receive an additional 3 years of support.
-Those coming in with a Master's receive four years of support towards their Ph.D.
+Financial support varies on a case by case basis, but in general, students in the master's program are supported for 2 years, and those going on to the PhD program receive an additional 3 years of support.
+Those coming in with a master's degree receive four years of support towards their Ph.D.
 If these time periods are exceeded, the department will then determine support on an individual basis, but it is very rare for a student to lose funding during his or her graduate education.

 The majority of students are supported on teaching assistantships.
 However, many other sources of funding are also available, including research assistantships, University fellowships, and national awards (NSF, NIH, USDA, etc.).
 Students holding teaching or research assistantships are exempt from tuition and service fees.

 That's all fine and good, but how much can a student expect to be paid for their assistantship?
 As of the 2019/2020 Salary Rate Schedule, teaching/research assistants are paid $22,500 ($2,500/mo.) for a 9-month appointment.
 An additional 2 months of support can be available from alternate sources, to be determined by the department and the student's advisor.
 Each year, as a student accumulates experience, a salary-increase of roughly 3% can be expected, depending on the status of the state budget.